alanng10/class-lang/Info/Article/Word/a.md

 Word "array" has meaning that is indexed list.

+Word "ins" has meaning that is insert.

+Word "rem" has meaning that is remove.

 Word "first" has meaning that is first index.

 word "last" has meaning that is last index.